 - Sour cream.
 Or Greek yogurt.
 Or Crema Mexicana.
 Or whatever type of fermented milk you like!

-- Chopped cilantro and green onion.
+- Chopped cilantro and green onions.
 This duo is full of flavor and will bring your taco soup to the next level.
 For that extra kick, add some slices of fresh or pickled jalapenos as well!

 If you have a group of hungry guests, serve your soup with Mexican rice!
 They’ll leave your house with full tummies and grateful hearts.